-Distributions, maintenance of capital, and purchase of own shares: Matthew was instructed in the longrunning case of Burnden Holdings (UK) Ltd v Fielding acting for the successful directors.
+- In earlier substantial litigation in the field of capital maintenance and distributions, Matthew was instructed in the long-running case of Burnden Holdings (UK) Ltd v Fielding acting for the successful directors.
 The judgment of Zacaroli J following the trial ([2019] EWHC 1566 Ch) is the leading case on directors' liability for the payment of an unlawful dividend.
-The case had earlier reached the Supreme Court ([2018] UKSC 14) and involved numerous interlocutory and consequential applications, including a successful application for non-party costs against the claimant liquidator's firm (reported at [2019] EWHC 2995 Ch).
-Matthew is presently instructed on a further very substantial dispute in relation to the same area of law, but which is currently confidential.

-- Previous reported work in the same field includes acting with tax counsel in Vardy Properties v HMRC [2012] UKFTT 564 (TC), the leading case on a particular form of stamp duty mitigation scheme which turned on the lawfulness of certain dividends. - Schemes of arrangement: Matthew was instructed (with David Chivers QC) on behalf of opponents to the LV= scheme.
-He was also instructed (leading Philip Morrison) in the important recent takeover scheme in respect of Columbus Energy Resources plc, reported at [2020] EWHC 2452 (Ch) which considered the impact of CIGA 2020 on scheme meetings.
-See the news update here: https://www.erskinechambers.com/ciga-2020-covid-19-and-court-convened-scheme-meetings/ - Articles of association and shareholders' agreements: a recent example which reached the Court of Appeal is Allers v Anno 11 GmbH [2016] EWHC 388 (successful at first instance and on appeal) which concerned the construction of a compulsory purchase power in a set of articles.
-Most recently, Matthew has given expert evidence in matrimonial proceedings on the proper construction of a set of articles of association and is currently advising a private equity investor in relation to a dispute over swamping rights. - Remedying problems at Companies House and/or correcting and advising on defective corporate transactions including applications to extend time for registering charges, applications to remove material from the register under section 1096 of the Companies Act 2006, and company restoration.
+The case had earlier reached the Supreme Court ([2018] UKSC 14) and involved numerous interlocutory and consequential applications, including a successful application for non-party costs against the claimant liquidator's firm (reported at [2019] EWHC 2995 Ch). - Schemes of arrangement: Matthew was instructed (with David Chivers KC) on behalf of opponents to the LV= scheme.
+He was also instructed (leading Philip Morrison) in the important takeover scheme in respect of Columbus Energy Resources plc, reported at [2020] EWHC 2452 (Ch) which considered the impact of CIGA 2020 on scheme meetings. - Articles of association and shareholders' agreements: Matthew has given expert evidence in matrimonial proceedings on the proper construction of a set of articles of association and is currently advising a private equity investor in relation to a dispute over swamping rights.
+An earlier case which reached the Court of Appeal is Allers v Anno 11 GmbH [2016] EWHC 388 (successful at first instance and on appeal) which concerned the construction of a compulsory purchase power in a set of articles. - Remedying problems at Companies House and/or correcting and advising on defective corporate transactions including applications to extend time for registering charges, applications to remove material from the register under section 1096 of the Companies Act 2006, and company restoration.
 Matthew's practice now embraces the most difficult or urgent cases including very high value or offshore matters including, recently, companies in Guernsey and Jersey.
-As well as appearing for applicant companies, Matthew has also been instructed by Companies House. - Reductions of capital: Matthew has appeared on many applications for court-approved reductions of capital (recently, Re Hurricane Energy plc; Re Logistics Development Group plc; Re Metals Exploration Group plc; Re Napster Group plc, Re Empyrean Energy plc; Re RDL Realisation plc; Re Nord Gold SE; Re Empyrean Energy plc; Re Rights and Issues Investment Trust plc). - Rectifying the register of members: Matthew has appeared on contentious and non-contentious applications to rectify companies' register of members.
-Matthew appeared unled in Re Hitchins (Hatfield) Limited, a rectification application in which there were questions concerning directors' duties and the waiver of pre-emption rights under the company's articles of association.
-Matthew frequently encounters the same issues in the context of shareholders' disputes. - Directors' disqualification (on behalf of the Secretary of State, and defendant directors): Re Solx Consulting Ltd; re IPD Furniture Ltd; Re PJ Care Homes Ltd; Re Greenleaf Ltd. - Takeovers, mergers, and acquisitions at all levels from FTSE 100 companies to high-street takeaways.
+As well as appearing for applicant companies, Matthew has also been instructed by Companies House. - Reductions of capital: Matthew has appeared on many applications for court-approved reductions of capital for many different purposes including remedying defective buybacks, eliminating historic losses, and allowing future distributions, and has provided advice in relation to out of court reductions.
+Recent cases include Re Perfect Data Solutions Ltd (2025: defective buyback) and an out of court reduction as part of a complex transaction in 2024-25 which was used to effect a demerger as part of a settlement of a shareholder dispute. - Rectifying the register of members: Matthew has appeared on contentious and non-contentious applications to rectify companies' register of members.
+Matthew frequently encounters the same issues in the context of shareholders' disputes.
+Some years ago, Matthew appeared unled in Re Hitchins (Hatfield) Limited, a rectification application in which there were questions concerning directors' duties and the waiver of pre-emption rights under the company's articles of association. - Directors' disqualification (on behalf of the Secretary of State, and defendant directors) including applications for permission to act post-disqualification (Godden Gaming) and/or to reuse a prohibited company name. - Takeovers, mergers, and acquisitions at all levels from FTSE 100 companies to high-street takeaways.
 Matthew provides swift and commercial advice on deals.
-He was seconded to Slaughter and May for three months at the peak of financial boom in 2007 and worked with Nigel Boardman.
+A long time ago, he was seconded to

+Slaughter and May for three months at the peak of financial boom in 2007 and worked with Nigel Boardman.